Enhancing the Reliability of Segment Anything Model for Auto-Prompting Medical Image Segmentation with Uncertainty Rectification: Methods

 \subsection{The SAM Architecture}

 The overall architecture of SAM \cite{SAM} is a prompt-driven image segmentation architecture known for its impressive performance and generalization ability for image segmentation.
 SAM consists of three main components including an image encoder, a prompt encoder, and a mask decoder.
 The image encoder uses the Vision Transformer (ViT) \cite{ViT2020} to transform original images into discrete embeddings.
 The prompt encoder converts diverse prompts including sparse prompts and dense prompts into compact embeddings by combining fixed positional encoding and adaptable prompt-specific embeddings.
-The mask decoder receives the extracted information from both the image encoder and prompt encoder and incorporates a prompt self-attention module and bidirectional cross-attention modules for prompt-to-image and image-to-prompt attention to update the image embeddings and prompt embeddings.
-The processed feature map is up-sampled and then passed through a multi-layer perception (MLP) to generate segmentation masks.
+The mask decoder receives the extracted information from both the image encoder and the prompt encoder and incorporates prompt self-attention and cross-attention in two directions for prompt-to-image and image-to-prompt attention to update the image embeddings and prompt embeddings.
+The processed feature map is up-sampled and then passes through a multi-layer perception (MLP) to generate segmentation masks.